AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/bot-removal/bot-removal.md

 ![](/help/admin/tools/manage-rs/edit-settings/general/bot-removal/assets/bot-dwh-3.png)

-Remember to use CX Enterprise Visitor ID as your dimension and apply the 'Bots' segment.
+Remember to use [!UICONTROL Experience Cloud Visitor ID] as your dimension and apply the 'Bots' segment.

 ### Step 4: Pass this list back to Adobe as a Customer attribute